jakemcc/jakemccrary.com/source/_posts/2015-03-24-advanced-leiningen-checkouts-configuring-what-ends-up-on-your-classpath.markdown

   :checkout-deps-shares ^:replace [:source-paths :resource-paths :compile-path])
 ```

-This solves the problem of `:test-paths` showing up on the classpath.
+This solves the problem of `:test-paths` showing up on the classpath
-It introduces another problem though.
-Checkouts' checkout dependencies
+but it introduces another problem.
+Checkouts' checkout dependencies no
-no longer show up on the classpath.
+longer show up on the classpath.
 This is because
 `leiningen.core.classpath/checkout-deps-paths` is no longer applied to
 the checkouts.

-It introduced another problem though.
-The value of
-`:checkout-deps-shares` above stops Leiningen from recursing and
-picking up my checkouts' checkout dependencies.
-The vector I set
-dropped `#'classpath/checkout-deps-paths`.
-It took a while to figure
-out how to add that to my project.clj.

-This next snippet fails.
-It runs but fails to add the checkouts'
-checkout dependencies to the classpath.
+Without `leiningen.core.classpath/checkout-deps-paths` Leiningen stops
+recursing and, as a result, no longer picks up checkouts' checkout
+dependencies.
+My first attempt at fixing this was to modify my
+project.clj so the `:checkout-deps-shares` section looked like below.

 ``` clojure
 :checkout-deps-shares ^:replace [:source-paths :resource-paths :compile-path
                                  leiningen.core.classpath/checkout-deps-paths]
 ```

-The next attempt failed quicker.
-It causes an exception to be thrown.
-At least it fails fast.
+The above fails.
+It runs but doesn't actually add the correct
+directories to the classpath.
+The next attempt is below.

 ``` clojure
 :checkout-deps-shares ^:replace [:source-paths :resource-paths :compile-path
                                  #'leiningen.core.classpath/checkout-deps-paths]
 ```

+This attempt failed quicker.
+Now an exception is thrown when trying to
+run Leiningen tasks.

 The next one works.
 It takes advantage of dynamic eval through
 [read-eval](https://github.com/technomancy/leiningen/blob/master/doc/PROFILES.md#dynamic-eval)
 syntax.
+With the below snippet the checkouts' checkouts are added to
+the classpath.

 ``` clojure
 :checkout-deps-shares ^:replace [:source-paths :resource-paths :compile-path
                                  #=(eval leiningen.core.classpath/checkout-deps-paths)]
 ```

-Hopefully seeing this is useful and, if you ever find yourself in this
+Hopefully this is useful to someone else.
+It took a bit of digging to
-situation, saves you from having to figure it out.
-The full example
+figure it out and many incorrect attempts to get correct.
+The full
-project.clj is below.
+example project.clj is below.

 ``` clojure
 (defproject example "1.2.3-SNAPSHOT"